 Alma Aquatic Park

 Open Memorial Day-Labor Day.
 Slides, diving boards, a large swimming area, covered wading pool, water play area and walking trail.
-Adjacent park has a picnic area and a fire truck play station for young children.
+Adjacent park has a picnic area and fire truck play station for young children.
 Also features 18-basket, professionally designed flying disc course.

 Alma Performing Arts Center